 When a website is run through Tor it has much the same effect.

-There are several layers of magnitude more secrecy than the already secret act of using Tor to visit a website on the open internet - for both parties.
+Put simply, there's a lot more secrecy than the already secret act of using Tor to visit a website on the open internet - for both parties.

 Thus, sites on the Dark Web can be visited by anyone, but it is very difficult to work out who is behind the sites.
 And it can be dangerous if you slip up and your identity is discovered.